DeepWok/pynqcaht/labs/lab2.md

 ## 2.3 Audio Processing (Hardware)

 In this section you will get to understand how exactly the PYNQ acts as a "embedded Python wrapper" which allows you to interact with your block design's components.
 Here we will take more of a embedded systems approach and modify both the BaseOverlay and also learn how drivers interact with those components.
-The end goal is to create a hardware-based solution to accelerate the PDM-to-PCM conversion.
+The end goal is to create a hardware-based solution for the PDM-to-PCM conversion we just completed in software.

 Let's start by understanding the audio module in the BaseOverlay.
 Click open `<expand the IP>`.